-5. The ENMOD Convention is designed to prevent the deliberate manipulation of the environment for military purposes (and is thus distinct from the provisions of API which concern incidental damage to the environment).

-6. The Cultural Property Convention was adopted in 1954 in order to prevent attacks on the looting of buildings and works of cultural, historical, and religious significance which had been a feature of World War II.
-In 2012, the Convention had 126 state parties; most major military powers have joined, with the notable exception of the UK.
-The principles underlying the Convention are incorporated in Article 53 AP I. The protection of cultural property is dealt with in Chapter 9.

-7. The London Procès-Verbal of 1936 is discussed in Chapter 10.
+- 5. The ENMOD Convention is designed to prevent the deliberate manipulation of the environment for military purposes (and is thus distinct from the provisions of AP I which concern incidental damage to the environment). - 6.
+The Cultural Property Convention was adopted in 1954 in order to prevent attacks on and the looting of buildings and works of cultural, historical, and religious significance which had been a feature of World War II.
+In 2020, the Convention had 133 state parties; most major military powers have joined, including the UK in 2017.
+The principles underlying the Convention are incorporated in Article 53 AP I. The protection of cultural property is dealt with in Chapter 9. - 7.
+The London Procès-Verbal of 1936 is discussed in Chapter 17.
 Its requirement that submarines should conform to the rules applicable to surface vessels in their dealings with merchant ships was widely disregarded in World War II, and the status of the Procès-Verbal today has therefore been the subject of some controversy.
 Nevertheless, it seems that the agreement remains valid, although some of the assumptions on which it was based may have changed.

-8. The Mercenaries Convention develops the provisions of Article 47 AP I, which is discussed in Section 303, below.

-9. The Landmines Convention is an absolute ban on the possession or use of anti-personnel landmines to which 160 states were party in July 2012.
-Unlike most of the other treaties considered here, it binds the states party to it irrespective of whether they are engaged in conflict or not and irrespective of whether their adversary is party to the Convention.

-10. The Cluster Munitions Convention is also an absolute ban on the possession or use of cluster munitions.
+172 - p.
+41 8.
+The Mercenaries Convention develops the provisions of Article 47 AP I, which is discussed in Section 5.03, below. - 9.
+The Landmines Convention is an absolute ban on the possession or use of anti-personnel landmines to which 164 states were party in June 2020.
+Unlike most of the other treaties considered here, it binds the states party to it irrespective of whether they are engaged in conflict or not and irrespective of whether their adversary is party to the Convention. - 10.
+The Cluster Munitions Convention is also an absolute ban on the possession or use of cluster munitions.
 Cluster munitions are bombs containing numerous bomblets or submunitions.
-There purpose is to deny access of a wider area than may occur with (p.
-33) the use of a unitary munition, but inevitably a certain number of submunitions do not explode when the bomb is dropped.
+Their purpose is to deny access of a wider area than may occur with the use of a unitary munition, but inevitably a certain number of submunitions do not explode when the bomb is dropped.
 These explosive remnants of war have led to deaths even long after a conflict has ended.
-In July 2012, the Cluster Munitions Convention had seventy-three states party.

-11. The unregulated trade in conventional weapons, especially small arms, has long been linked to the prolongation and exacerbation of armed conflicts.
-In April 2013, after many years of effort and several failures, the Arms Trade Treaty (ATT) was adopted, leaving many issues still unsolved.
+In 2020, the Cluster Munitions Convention had 107 states party. - 11.
+The unregulated trade in conventional weapons, especially small arms, has long been linked to the prolongation and exacerbation of armed conflicts.
+In 2013, after many years of effort and several failures, the Arms Trade Treaty (ATT) was adopted, leaving many issues still unsolved.
 It remains the case, as of time of writing, the trade in bananas is more highly regulated than trade in weapons.
+173 In June 2020, it had ninety parties.

-130 Many rules of international humanitarian law are binding as rules of customary international law or general principles of law.
+Many rules of international humanitarian law are binding as rules of customary international law or general principles of law.

-The extent to which provisions of humanitarian law treaties have become declaratory of custom is considered above. $^{\rm 172}$
+The extent to which provisions of humanitarian law treaties have become declaratory of custom is considered above.
+174

-131 If an act of war is not expressly prohibited by international agreements or customary law, this does not necessarily mean that it is actually permissible.
+If an act of war is not expressly prohibited by international agreements or customary law, this does not necessarily mean that it is actually permissible.
 The Martens Clause, developed by the Livonian Professor Friedrich von Martens (1845-1909), delegate of Tsar Nicholas II at the Hague Peace Conferences, which was included in the Preamble to the 1907 Hague Convention IV and reaffirmed in the 1977 Additional Protocol I and other international treaties, provides as follows: